Antonio Wilson

 Antonio Demarcus Wilson (born December 29, 1977) is an American former professional football linebacker who played for the Minnesota Vikings of the National Football League (NFL) from 2000 to 2002.
 He was selected by the Vikings in the fourth round of the 2000 NFL draft after playing college football for the Texas A&M–Commerce Lions.
-He was also a member of the Houston Texans of the NFL and the Edmonton Eskimos of the Canadian Football League.
+He was also a member of the Houston Texans of the NFL and the Edmonton Eskimos of the Canadian Football League (CFL).

 Early life

 Antonio Demarcus Wilson was born on December 29, 1977, in Seagoville, Texas.
 He attended Skyline High School in Dallas, Texas.

 College career

 Wilson played college football for the Texas A&M–Commerce from 1996 to 1999 and was a four-year letterman.
 He was redshirted in 1995.
 He was a three-time All-Lone Star Conference (LSC) selection and was also the LSC Defensive Lineman of the Year in 1999.
 Wilson was also named a first-team All-American by the Associated Press his senior year.
 He tied Danny Kirk for the school record for career tackles with 348.
 Wilson was inducted into the Texas A&M University-Commerce Athletic Hall of Fame in 2018.